Skip to main content

 • Be in writing

-• Sent to the review official at the address and within the time limit provided in your denial letter
+• Be sent to the review official listed in your FOIA response letter

-• State reasons why you believe the FOIA exemption(s) cited do not apply to the records you requested, or give reasons why they should be released regardless of whether the exemption(s) apply
+• Explain why you believe the FOIA exemption(s) cited do not apply to the records you requested, or provide reasons why you believed the records should still be released

 If we grant your appeal, we will grant access to the records or explain the reason for delay.